docksal/docksal/docs/content/service/web/multiple-web.md

 </Directory>
 ```

-To route and additional custom domain to the primary web container, [see vhost-proxy docs](/core/system-vhost-proxy/#custom-domains).
+To route an additional custom domain to the primary web container, [see vhost-proxy docs](/core/system-vhost-proxy/#custom-domains).

 ## Secondary Web Service